jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 ### 137F When High Court may prohibit payment or transfer of money, securities, or other property
 (1) This section applies if—
-  (a) an investigation is being carried out under the Securities Act 1978 in relation to an act or omission by a person, being an act or omission that constitutes or may constitute a contravention of this Act; or
+  (a) an investigation is being carried out under the Financial Markets Authority Act 2011 in relation to an act or omission by a person, being an act or omission that constitutes or may constitute a contravention of this Act; or
   (b) a prosecution has begun against a person for a contravention of this Act.
-(2) The High Court may, on application by the Commission or by an aggrieved person, make 1 or more of the orders listed in section 137G if the court considers it necessary or desirable to do so for the purpose of protecting the interests of an aggrieved person.
+(2) The High Court may, on application by the FMA or by an aggrieved person, make 1 or more of the orders listed in section 137G if the court considers it necessary or desirable to do so for the purpose of protecting the interests of an aggrieved person.
 (3) In this section and section 137G,—
   - **aggrieved person** means any person to whom a relevant person is liable
   - **associated person** has the same meaning as in section 2(2) of the Securities Markets Act 1988